duckduckgo/duckduckhack-docs/welcome/setup-dev-environment.md

 1. Make sure you are logged in to Github.com as yourself

 2. Go to the corresponding Instant Answer repository homepage:
+    - [Spice](https://github.com/duckduckgo/zeroclickinfo-spice) (for Instant Answers that will make external API calls)
     - [Goodies](https://github.com/duckduckgo/zeroclickinfo-goodies) (for Cheat Sheets, and Instant Answers that don't make external API calls)
+    - [Fathead](https://github.com/duckduckgo/zeroclickinfo-fathead) (for Instant Answers that use a key-value store)
-    - [Spice](https://github.com/duckduckgo/zeroclickinfo-spice) (for Instant Answers that will make external API calls)
+    - [Longtail](https://github.com/duckduckgo/zeroclickinfo-longtail) (for Instant Answers that will perform full-text search)

-	Don't worry about picking the right one: you can fork either or both of these repositories - just repeat this sequence.

 3. Click "**Fork**", near the top-right corner.